 When Ronda Rousey strode out at the end of the women’s Royal Rumble – pointin’ and smilin’ – it seemed like the beginning of a new chapter.
 The ‘Women’s Revolution’, as it has been enthusiastically branded by WWE, is certainly at a crucial stage here – especially since we’re on the verge of the first all women’s pay-per-view, WWE Evolution.

-The introduction of Rousey has generated widespread fear that she will be pushed as an unstoppable force, making the rest of the roster look weak and ineffective by comparison.
+At the time, the introduction of Rousey generated widespread fear that she would be pushed as an unstoppable force, making the rest of the roster look weak and ineffective by comparison.
 Alexa Bliss has proven that to be false already.

-We see WWE give monster pushes all the time (just look at fellow former UFC Champion Brock Lesnar) but there’s a particular reason this one has been met with such opposition – before it’s even happened!
+We see WWE give monster pushes all the time (just look at fellow former UFC Champion Brock Lesnar) but there’s a particular reason this one for Rousey was met with such opposition – before it had even happened!

 With that said, it’s important to remember how we reached this point in the first place.
 Let’s take a look back at the 10 best matches of the Women’s Revolution – from landscape-shifting NXT showdowns to main roster milestones.